 Make a Financial Plan

-There are many practical reasons for having a business plan, but the most pressing is that you need one in order to put together a solid plan for financing your new salon or renovation.
+There are many practical reasons for having a business plan for your salon, but the most pressing is that you need one in order to put together a solid plan for financing your new salon or salon renovation.
 Whether you're bootstrapping it, using a short-term program like Snap Finance, or thinking long-term with a lease-to-own program, a business plan will help you get a clear picture of your money flow and give investors confidence to invest.